RoyalPineapple/blowcontrol/CONTRIBUTING.md

-# Contributing to Dyson2MQTT
+# Contributing to BlowControl

-Thank you for your interest in contributing to Dyson2MQTT!
+Thank you for your interest in contributing to BlowControl!
 This document provides guidelines and setup instructions for contributors.

 ## 🚀 Quick Start